dev-goraebap/nestjs-mvc-tools/README.md

 npm run start:dev
 ```

-Using the concurrently library, you can configure it as follows:
+You can configure it like this using the concurrently library:

 ```json
 // package.json